Thrunite TH20 flashlight

 Package and Manual

-The TH20 is tightly packaged
+The TH20 is tightly packaged in an almost-cube cardboard box.

-and a bit of foam padding on the inside.
-It’s all very snug, and protective.
+It’s all very snug and protective.
 I like these packages a lot.

 I’d love for the fold-outs to be done so that each language would be on its own opened area, but as it stands, you basically just unfold the whole thing and look at the section in your language.
 It’s ok, not great.
 The manual does describe the user interface and features of the light adequately, in any case.